How to evaluate and analyse Reits

 If expectations of future interest rates change suddenly, Reits along with other asset classes have often faced high price volatility.

-But there is a caveat: if interest rates are falling because of a coming recession, they won’t help the prices of dividend-paying stock or Reits.
+But there is a caveat: If interest rates are falling because of a coming recession, they won't help the prices of dividend-paying stocks or Reits.

 4. Weighted average lease expiry (WALE)

-The WALE is one of the main metrics used to assess the health of a Reit.
-It measures the average time to expiry of existing leases of properties in a Reit based on the area a tenant occupies and the rent it pays to the Reit.
-If a Reit’s WALE is 4.5, this means current leases have an average of 4.5 years before the end of the contract.
+WALE measures the average time to expiry of existing leases of properties in a Reit based on the area a tenant occupies and the rent it pays to the Reit.
+If a Reit's WALE is 4.5, this means current leases have an average of 4.5 years before the end of the contract.

 That said, do not look solely at the absolute value of this figure in making an investment decision.
 For example, a lower WALE for an Industrial Reit during a period of strong economic growth should not be viewed as a negative, especially if the supply for industrial property is tight and new rental contracts can be signed at a higher price.